PlayeRom/flightgear-addon-fgcamera/Docs/manual.md

 ## Dynamic Head Movement

-When selecting 'DHM' on the view setting dialog, user is moved to the options regarding dynamic head movement.
+When selecting 'DHM' on the camera setting dialog, user is moved to the options regarding dynamic head movement.
 There you can define various options regarding this effect.
-When enabled and configured the view will move according to defined options the same as normally would move the head of the pilot in the aircraft.
+When enabled and configured the camera will move according to defined options the same as normally would move the head of the pilot in the aircraft.